Installation

 Run the script to install your local MDAI cluster.

-I need a local k8s cluster with k8s
+I need a local k8s cluster

 Option 1: Install mdai with cert-manager